Materials-Informatics-Group/XAFS/World/01_Install.md

 An easy way for anyone to perform XAFS analysis!! <br>(oxide and valence determination)

+If you intend to use this software, you will need to install **Larch**, an open-source library for XAFS analysis.

 If you haven't set up the Larch environment, please check **https://xraypy.github.io/xraylarch/installation.html**

 ## Windows